Communicating Past Achievements in Fundraising Marketing

 Your nonprofit doesn’t reach success without participation from donors and volunteers.
 Every bit of marketing material that communicates your organization’s achievements should reference the people who made them possible.

 Sending thank-you notes to donors after nonprofit success is not just kind, it can benefit marketing efforts.
 The Nomensa technology blog said people are more likely to share materials that mention specific contributors by name on social media pages.
 Donors reminded of past participation in fundraising are more likely to give again.
-Thank-you notes demonstrate your success and your commitment to those that support you.
+Thank-you notes demonstrate your success and your commitment to those who support you.

 Call to action